jasterix/chromestension/README.md

-Making a simple Chrome extension for practice
+## Practice with Chrome extensions

 ### Resources: